MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/concat.md

 ##### cols

-A named list of character vectors of input variable names and the name of the output variable.
+A character dict or list of variable names to transform.
+If ``dict``, the keys represent the names of new variables to be created.
 Note that all the input variables must be of the same type.
 It is possible to produce mulitple output columns with the concatenation transform.
 In this case, you need to use a list of vectors to define a one-to-one mappings between input and output variables.
-For example, to concatenate columns InNameA and InNameB into column OutName1 and also columns InNameC and InNameD into column OutName2, use the list:
-(list(OutName1 = c(InNameA, InNameB), outName2 = c(InNameC, InNameD)))
+For example, to concatenate columns InNameA and InNameB into column OutName1 and also columns InNameC and InNameD into column OutName2, use the dict: dict(OutName1 = [InNameA, InNameB], outName2 = [InNameC, InNameD])

 ##### kargs